Scientific Name: Quercus petraea

 Each year as an oak grows, it makes two growth rings.
 One is the spring wood which is lighter.
 The summer wood is darker.
 The rings show the age of a tree and help us to understand the climate conditions at the time it was growing.

 Pedunculate or English oak is tolerant of extremes of climate.
 It grows on soil which is rich in nutrients and not too acidic.
 It is a thirsty tree and needs plenty of water.
 It grows in valleys, near to rivers, and on damp, moist land.

 The sessile or Irish oak is a more modest tree.
 It grows up in more acid and poor soils.
 In contrast with the pedunculate oak, the sessile oak is not tolerant of flooding.

-Oaks is a tree that can form an important component of a wood.
+Oak is a tree that can form an important component of a woodland.
 Oakwoods are bright, letting sunlight through, providing good conditions for other plants like grasses, herbs and shrubs.